 Outreach and Extension Focus

-As part of our collaborative NSF-sponsored project, we jointly operate a Science Undergraduate Minority Mentoring Internship and Training (SUMMIT) program, which sponsors four 10-week internships for minority undergraduate students (http://summitprogram.cfans.umn.edu).
+As part of a collaborative NSF-sponsored project, my colleagues at the University of Minnesot and I jointly operate a Science Undergraduate Minority Mentoring Internship and Training (SUMMIT) program, which sponsors four 10-week internships for minority undergraduate students (http://summitprogram.cfans.umn.edu).
 The interns participate in research in the three laboratories involved in the project, at Cornell and the University of Minnesota.
 They also attend weekly seminars, discussions, and training sessions that cover such professional development topics as networking, resume/CV and personal statement preparation, elevator pitches, data presentation, and scientific writing.

-I teach courses in genetics, including Advanced Plant Genetics (PLBRG6060), Problems in Genetics and Development (BIOMG7810), and Laboratory in Plant Molecular Biology (PLBIO6410).
+I teach courses in genetics and evolution, including Plant Evolutionary Biology (PLBIO2440), Advanced Plant Genetics (PLBRG6060), and Laboratory in Plant Molecular Biology (PLBIO6410).

 - Sidhu, G. K., Warzecha, T., & Pawlowski, W. (2017).
 Evolution of meiotic recombination genes in maize and teosinte.
 BMC Genomics.
 18:106.